-The Master of Education in Teaching and Learning program is designed for licensed, practicing teachers who want to earn a master's degree as part of a professional learning community.
-The 36 credit program allows teachers to identify, investigate, and transform their beliefs and practices about their teaching and learning.
-Learners will connect their inquiry to their discipline and apply their learning to their classroom.
+The Master of Education in Teaching and Learning program is designed for licensed, practicing teachers and educators, who want to earn a master's degree while supported by experienced facilitators in a learning community.
+The 36-credit program allows teachers to identify, investigate, and transform their teaching and learning.
+Learners will connect inquiry to their discipline and apply their learning directly to their classroom.

-The learning community will explore aspects of teacher identity and examine best practices and theory as part of individual, community, and program-wide learning experiences.
+M.Ed. learners explore aspects of teacher identity and examine best practices and theory as part of individual, community, and program-wide learning experiences.